Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 [EECS 498-007 / 598-005 - Deep Learning for Computer Vision](https://web.eecs.umich.edu/~justincj/teaching/eecs498/FA2020/schedule.html) ❤️ | U of Michigan - Justin Johnson | Online videos, assignments & final project

 **Overview**
-- Learn how to create state of the art models using the Fastai Library with part 1 of their course.
-I suggest taking both the Fastai course and the Deep Learning Specialization together since one is more focused on coding while the other is more focused on the theory and math behind it.
+- Learn how to create state of the art models using the Fastai Library with Part 1 of their course.
+I suggest taking both the Fastai and Deep Learning Specialization courses together since one is more focused on coding while the other is more focused on the theory and math behind it.
-- Both Chirs Maning's and Justin Johnson's course (he used to teach the very popular CS231n at Stanford) are world class and will give you deep insights into the worlds of NLP and computer vision.
-Be sure to do the assignments since they will make you code algorithms from scratch and give you solid foundations to go deeper.
+- Both Chirs Maning's and Justin Johnson's (he used to teach the very popular CS231n at Stanford) courses are world class and will give you deep insights into the worlds of Natural Language Processing (NLP) and computer vision.
+Be sure to do the assignments since they have you code algorithms from scratch and give you a solid foundations to progress further.

 ### Data Engineering

 Data Engineering is the foundation for the new world of Big Data.
-Any good data scientist should know about data engineering and how to deploy models, at least at the most basic level.
+Any good data scientist should know about data engineering and how to deploy models, at least at a basic level.
 Very early in your training you should start deploying models from your projects online.
-These days, employers are looking for these skills and you'll have a better shot a scoring the job than if you only know how to create models.
+These days, employers are looking for the whole package, and you'll have a better shot a scoring the job if you can take a project all the way from concept to a deployed, real-world application.

 **Topics covered**: